Design Collaborative Practice | Task 2 : Proposal

 Week 9 : For the card design, the art direction seems mixed at the moment.
 Stick to one style and make it consistent for each of the cards.

 This second task was certainly more exciting as we begin designing the elements for the board game.
 The hardest challenge here was definitely trying to fit everything into one artstyle.
-And while this isn't final yet, there is still many changes we can make at the moment to better match the theme as while as the style we aim for.
+And while this is still developing, there are still many changes we can make at the moment to better match the theme as while as the style we aim for.
 One big change we need to do here is definitely keep the line stroke consistent.
 Currently as it stands, the line mixes from being thick and thin.
-In terms of doing the illustrations on the card and the board design, it was very fun making them into my vision of the board game as the leader for the art direction.
-Although that comes with a sacrifice of me doing most the illustrations and guiding my team regarding any illustrations made.
-I must admit I didn't say much at this stage as we have been barely making deadlines.
-I will certainly improve on this by making sure everything gets my style approval before the final design gets printed.
-Overall, our progress for task 2 have been good and I am happy with how much we have progressed.
-Moving forward from this, I hope to have the board game completed with very consistent art direction.
+Hopefully everything will look consistent by the time we print our prototype.

 Task 3 : Project Ideation Prototype